A dessert with pineapple on a white plate in the star restaurant Atelier in the Hotel Bayerischer Hof in Munich

 Tohru Nakamura

-Until March 2021, Tohru Nakamura and his team were already able to demonstrate their culinary skills in the pop-up restaurant "Salon rouge" in the former Stadtschreiberei.
-After a short renovation, the restaurant "Tohru in der Schreiberei" opened in winter 2021 and was awarded two stars by the Michelin Guide at the first attempt!
+Until March 2021, Tohru Nakamura and his team were able to demonstrate their culinary skills in the pop-up restaurant ‘Salon rouge’ in the former Stadtschreiberei.
+After brief renovation work, the restaurant ‘Tohru in der Schreiberei’ then opened in winter 2021 in the centre of Munich's old town.
+In recent years, the restaurant has always been able to shine with two stars, and Tohru Nakamura has now been awarded three stars for the first time in the Michelin Guide 2025!

 Since January 2017, head chef Dominik Käppeler has been continuing the tradition of foodie hotspot schweiger 2 in Munich's Au district under a new name: Showroom.
 The chef has been defending the restaurant's Michelin star since 2015, and strives to ensure continuity and identity in the city’s smallest starred restaurant.
 A set menu, changing every 14 days, is served in Showroom's pleasantly bright, intimate setting.